Quick Answer: Do Small Businesses Need Insurance?

 - General liability insurance

 Any business can significantly benefit from this type of insurance coverage as it provides protection that covers the business against accidents, injuries, and negligence claims.
 Additionally, it can also cover damages caused on the business premises or caused by you or an employee.
 It can also cover attorney fees, medical costs, and claims of copyright infringement, false advertising, or slander.
+Providers such as Next Insurance, Hiscox, and The Hartford offer competitive general liability plans starting at approximately $11 per month for low-risk professions.

 Your type of business is the sole determinant of the amount of coverage you require.
 This is because if you are more exposed to getting injured or causing damage in your profession, you need more coverage as compared to someone who is less exposed.
 As this plan outlines the maximum amount payable against a claim by the insurance company, you need to assess if the amount provided is reasonable considering the level of risk.